ayushbaid/mip_iitb/README.md

 # Medical Image Processing (CS:736, IIT Bombay)
-This repository contains code and materials developed in IITB's course CS:736 (medical image processing).
+This repository contains code and materials developed in IITB's course.

 ### Denoising of brain MRI Images
 The problem statement can be found [here]().